 Today I fished a tiny creek alone.
 No crowds, but it IS Barney season here.
 This is the kind of creek that, once it's turned to the ON setting in mid-June, stays ON till closing day.
 It's tiny, as I already said.
 You can sprint and jump across all but the widest parts.
 Once the Great PWNER turns the switch to ON, the fish are not very particular, this isn't the San Juan or some other notable tailwater with dainty ass trout.
 It's more about what type of fly you want to present.
 Today it was streamers.
 Small to medium.
 We're talking 10's(yes, 10's you 2+ chucking steelhead hipsters) down to a 6, which is respectable on most streams.
 And this stream doesn't see very many people.
 There's a trail from the dam that goes about 350 yards and merges into the face of a cliff.
 Trail ends here, weekend warriors, unless you get some Stallone up in yah, and I seriously doubt the fat fucks above-on-high at the GREAT LAKE have the strength, unless there were a bag of pork rinds and a TV with NASCAR blaring Fail Earnmart's Greatest Blowments at the top.
 I did see two city types, or Gapers, Barneys, we call them, as I was casting into the Big Cheater Pot, the first pool below the dam.
 One of the McDonald's Victimized teens blurting "Oh hey, there's some big fishes in there, we caught some this big the other day!"
 He stretched out his flabbing arms and by my account, he must have caught a chinook on the east side of the Sierras.
 His shirt was from a summer camp down the way, and I figured that the Xbox was banned for a week so he could go get some "exercise and fresh air" by his disappointed parents.
 God am I a meeaaaan sum bitch.

 It just so happens that this creek runs as a tailwater from a lake that's got quite a rep as a trout trophy breeder.
 It's world famous.
 It's been on the damn TV on a bunch of channels ranging from buff faced news anchor channels to the Voice of the Public.
-This time of year, there are so many people chucking hardware, tar and feathers, trawlin', life guarding worms, floatin' playdon't, swimming their adorable dogs, Job #1 - Scaring all the fish.etc, that you can't find a piece to yourself.
+This time of year, there are so many people chucking hardware, tar and feathers, trawlin', life guarding worms, floatin' playdon't, swimming their adorable dogs, etc, that you can't find a piece to yourself.
 No solitude, just tourist attitude.
 The fish up above are all planted, a real hardy strain of rainbow that get the job done.
 But they are Farmer's Fish.
 Not the way the Great PWNER intended.
 I would take a wild fish half the size of a dull big dumb planter any day.

 This border that's hidden in plain site, this fringe of societal blinders and the free world, between my creek and the masses, is just my sort of lurking ground.
 Everyone sees it, yet it fails to register.
 Those that know try and keep it that way.
 When I asked the local fly shop guy about the access, as it had been many years since I fished it, his response was "You can, but we don't talk much about it, you understand?"